RomaZykov/TestHotelsApp/README.md

 - Detailed information about a specific hotel (Compose)

 ## Tests
-- Ui and Unit tests for the Compose screen: features-hotel Compose
+- Ui and Unit tests for the Compose screen: features-hotelCompose